hyperspy/hyperspy/doc/user_guide/signal.rst

 Unlike numpy, HyperSpy supports indexing using decimal numbers or strings (containing a decimal number and units), in which case HyperSpy indexes using the axis scales instead of the indices.
-Additionally, one can index using relative fractions like 'rel0.5' to index to or from the middle of the axis.
+Additionally, one can index using relative coordinates, for example 'rel0.5' to index the middle of the axis.

 .. code-block:: python